 When you’re ready to release your app to the world, follow these steps to submit your app for review and release to the App Store:

 - Select Pricing and Availability from the sidebar of your app’s application details page on iTunes Connect and complete the required information.

 - Select the status from the sidebar.
 If this is the first release of this app, its status will be 1.0 Prepare for Submission.
 Complete all required fields.

 Apple will notify you when their app review process is complete.
 Your app will be released according to the instructions you specified in the Version Release section.

-For more details, see Submitting Your App to the Store.
+For more details, see Distribute an app through the App Store.

-The App Distribution Guide provides a detailed overview of the process of releasing an app to the App Store.
-It includes a Troubleshooting guide that includes solutions to commonly-encountered problems with app distribution.
+The Distribute your app guide provides a detailed overview of the process of releasing an app to the App Store.